Go Kyung-pyo

-Go Kyung-pyo (Korean: 고경표; born June 11, 1990) is a South Korean actor and comedian.
-He gained recognition for his role in the television series Reply 1988 (2015–16) and has since starred in Don't Dare to Dream (2016) and Chicago Typewriter (2017).
-Go starred in his first leading role in KBS2's Strongest Deliveryman in August 2017.
+Go Kyung-pyo (Korean: 고경표; born June 11, 1990) is a South Korean actor and entertainer.
+He gained recognition for his roles in the television series Reply 1988 (2015–16) and Don't Dare to Dream (2016), for which he won the New Star Award at the SBS Drama Awards.
+He also nominated for his role in Chicago Typewriter (2017).
+In film, he received a nomination for Best Supporting Actor and won the Popular Star Award at the Blue Dragon Film Awards for his role in Park Chan-wook's Decision to Leave (2022).